-Keep the appropriate online contest deadline in mind:
+Keep the appropriate online contest deadlines in mind:

-- Decide whether to hold the contest during the day and invite classes to watch or after school.
+- Decide whether to hold the contest during the day when classes can watch, or hold the contest after school.

 - Choose an appropriate venue for the size of your event, like an auditorium or library.

 - Whenever possible, have students recite using a microphone on a stand.
 This will be good practice for any student in the Senior Competition who advances to the National Finals, where a microphone will be used.

 - Each recitation takes about three to four minutes (depending on the poems chosen) and judges typically take one minute after a recitation to evaluate.
 Once all the recitations are finished, the final tally to determine your school champion(s) might take a few extra minutes.